Oilers, Knights pad win streaks

 Kyle Nellis followed with 16 points for the Panthers, Tyler Albright collected seven points, 10 rebounds and seven assists while Aidan Sell added seven points and 16 boards.

-Chason Delarosa-Rugg led the Warriors (9-7) with 11 points while Aydan Jackson netted 10 points.
+Chason Delarosa-Rugg led the Warriors (9-7) with 11 points while Aydan Jackson had 10.

-Keystone will host Union on Monday while Moniteau will entertain Laurel on Wednesday.

 North Clarion 68, Forest Area 7